hjanime/SPADEVizR/README.md

 <img src="README.figures/StreamgraphViewer_percent-1.png" title="" alt="" style="display: block; margin: auto;" />

-## <a name="cluster_viewer_function"/> XX Cluster Viewer
+## <a name="cluster_viewer_function"/> 6.7 Cluster viewer

-The `clusterViewer` function returns a parallel coordinates respresentation for each cluster of marker median expressions (clustering markers are shown in bold).
+The `clusterViewer()` function returns a parallel coordinates respresentation for each cluster of marker median expressions (clustering markers are shown in bold).
 This visualization allows to obtain an overview of marker median expressions for each cluster in addition with mean and maker range expressions.

 The `show.mean` parameter specify the kind of information to display in the cluster viewer.
 The available values for this parameter are :